February 21, 2005

 I've got a lot of projects in my workspace which relates to different developments.
 My package explorer view is quite cluttered by dozens of fine-grained projects.

-To improve readibility, I created different working sets (one for each related development) and I show them (Show > Working Sets).
+To improve readibility, I created different working sets (one for each related development) and I show them (Show > Working Sets

-When I focus on a particular development, I Go Into the specific working set and I only see the projects of this given working set.
+the specific working set and I only see the projects of this given working set.

 Not groundbreaking but definitely useful.